aimms/how-to/Articles/293/293-extracting-data-from-XML.rst

     }

-Generating the AXM file
+Generating the AXM File
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-AIMMS is equipped with a tool called *XML schema mapping*.
+AIMMS is equipped with a tool called :menuselection:`XML schema mapping...`.

 Using this tool and an XSD file, you'll be able to generate your own mapping for your XML file and link your data with objects you create in AIMMS.

 #.
-Access the tool from the menu *Tools > XML schema mappings*.
+Access the tool from the menu :menuselection:`Tools > XML schema mappings...`.
 #.
 Select your XSD file.
 #.
-If a dialog warns there is no AXM file, click *OK*.
+If a dialog warns there is no AXM file, click :menuselection:`OK`.

 .. image:: images/Calque.png
     :align: center

+|

 Based on your XSD file, the XML schema mapping tool generates an AXM file of the same name in the root directory of your project  (``XYZ.xsd`` will generate ``XYZ.axm``).

 This window should now be open:

 .. figure:: images/schemaMapping_blank.png
     :align:  center

+|

 The elements tree of your XML file is displayed on the left.

 Data can be stored in an element, in child elements, or in the element's parameters.